ga-curriculum/unit-testing-in-javascript/concepts/README.md

 If `x` is the number `7` and `y` is the number `3`, then we would expect the function to return the number `10`.
 This would be considered a logic check - does the function perform the correct calculations as intended?

-Next, we might wonder about edge cases, or what about if the function doesn't receive the expected data?
+Next, we might wonder about edge cases, or what would happen if the function didn't receive the expected data.
 In this case, the `addTwo` function assumes it will receive numbers.
 What if `x` is 7 but `y` is `'3'`?
 Or even `'three'`?
 What if we only receive a single argument, and y is `undefined`?
 How does our function handle these types of scenarios?

 Currently, it doesn't handle them, which reveals some work we can do to improve the function and guard our larger codebase from potential errors.
-But even without writing an actual Unit Test, we've uncovered some issues with this code unit!
+Even without writing an actual Unit Test, we've uncovered some issues with this code unit!

 ## Behavioral-Driven Development (BDD) and Test-Driven Development (TDD)